Jeff Sperbeck: Rep1 Football

 The Novo Agency merged with Rep1 Sports in 2018 and Sperbeck continued to represent current coaches, retired players, and select active players.

 7Cellars Wine & Spirits

 In 2015, Sperbeck founded 7Cellars with long-time friend John Elway.
 The company produces premium and ultra-premium wines from the Central Coast of California as well as the Napa Valley under the respective names; The Farm Collection and Elway's Reserve.

 Personal life and death

 Sperbeck was married to his wife, Cori Sperbeck, and had three children.
-His brother, Marshall, was the head football coach at Sacramento State from 2007–2013.
+His brother, Marshall, was the head football coach at Sacramento State from 2007 to 2013.
 On April 26, 2025, Sperbeck was riding in the back of a golf cart driven by John Elway at The Madison Club in La Quinta, California, when he fell off and struck his head.
 He was taken to a hospital in Palm Springs, where he remained on life support before dying on April 30, at the age of 62.